-In October, MWRA provided disinfection adequate to achieve EPA's requirement of 99.9% inactivation of Giardia cysts and 99.99% inactivation of viruses in drinking water using a calculation based on two sample points that DEP approved in May, 1999.
-A sample pump at Shaft A failed, rendering calculation of CT by the 3-point CT method impossible for the time being.
+In November, MWRA provided disinfection adequate to achieve EPA's requirement of 99.9% inactivation of Giardia cysts and 99.99% inactivation of viruses in drinking water using a calculation based on two sample points that DEP approved in May, 1999.
+Last month, a sample pump at Shaft A failed, rendering calculation of CT by the 3-point CT method impossible for the time being.
 The 2-point calculation is more conservative than the 3-point method that DEP approved in June, 1999.
 The concentration (C) of the disinfectant in the water over time (T) yields a measure of the effectiveness of disinfection, CT.
 The required CT varies with water temperature, pH, and other factors.
 MWRA calculates daily CT inactivation rates at maximum flow, as specified by EPA regulations.
-CT achievement increased noticeably in July due to chlorine dose adjustments.
 CT was met each day this month, as well as every day for the last year.